lee-lindley/plsql_utilities/app_csv_pkg/README.md

 # app_csv_pkg

-The package provides methods for dealing with Comma Separated Value (CSV) data.
+*app_csv_pkg* provides methods for dealing with Comma Separated Value (CSV) data.

-- Create CSV Rows from an Oracle query.
+- Create CSV Rows, File or CLOB from an Oracle query.
 - Split CSV Record into Collection of Fields
-- Read from a CSV CLOB as a Table of Records
+- Read from a CSV CLOB as a Table of Records or Table of Fields Arrays
 - Create a Private Temporary (PTT) Table from a CSV CLOB
 - Generate a DML Deployment Script from Table data